 If you have had COVID-19 in the past half-year

-If you have previously had COVID-19 in the past half-year and this was confirmed through a PCR test, an antigen test or an antibody test, you do not usually need to be retested for COVID-19, unless a doctor determines that you need to do so.
+If you have previously had COVID-19 in the past half-year and this was confirmed through a PCR test, an antigen test or an antibody test, taken by a health care provider, you do not usually need to be retested for COVID-19, unless a doctor determines that you need to do so.
 However, you should stay at home as long as you have symptoms.

 When you have recovered from COVID-19